 Frequently asked questions

-Are retirement fund death benefits part of the estate?
+Retirement fund benefits are not usually part of the estate.

 Conclusion